 Car alarm systems can fall into two major classifications, a passive warning system or an active one.
 These would refer to the methods of arming the security devices.
 Both types can be installed by handy do it your self types.
-There is web based documentation available that can help you decide what system to get and provide details about the difficulty level of installing the security system of choice.
+There is web based documentation available that can help you decide what system to get and provide details about the difficulty level of of choice.

 The kind of unit installed on your vehicle may also change your total insurance costs.
 A passive automotive security device will switch on automatically when the ignition key is removed or the doors are locked.
 Sometimes they can be more effective than active type alarm systems.
 Active alarm systems are armed manually with a key fob transmitter, keypad, a toggle or pin switch.

 Pin switches are similar to the ones used for turning on the courtesy lights when the doors are open and closed and can be used to arm the alarm as well.
 When a door, hood, or even the trunk lid is opened, the pin switch closes.

 This completes the electrical circuit allowing current to flow and the alarm sounds.
 It may also turn itself off automatically as many security system modules run a timer on average of 2-5 minutes provided the intruder has stopped trying to enter the automobile.

 This is a handy feature because it helps in preventing the battery from being drained completely.
 In most cases these alarm systems will reactivate themselves after a certain time period passes so they are armed and ready to cry out for help again.

 On most car alarm systems the drivers door lock is the master switch that controls the arming of the system.
 If the alarm is activated by mistake or the alarm needs to be turned off this is accomplished by inserting the key into the driver’s side front door cylinder and unlocking it manually with a wrist twist.